GripZViSx/Reaction-Roles-Discord-Bot/README.md

 - Following are the `id` and `token` in your webhook url - [Click Here](https://media.discordapp.net/attachments/947480428481224758/1041745689715146814/km_20221114_720p.gif)
 - In [This](https://github.com/GripZViSx/Reaction-Roles-Discord-Bot/blob/main/src/config/webhooks.json) put both of them in all the sections.

+**How To Make Reaction Roles**
+Mention The Bot And The Help Will Be Provided

 Join My Discord Server For Help/Query https://dsc.gg/stacx-dev